 On stage antics of the Yuri Yunakov Bulgarian wedding band with Sal Mamudovski on clarinet

-Steve Kotansky dances to the group Zurli Drustvo, playing the piercing double reed Macedonian zurlas with tupan (or darabuka), a double sided drum
+Steve Kotansky dances to the group Zurli Drustvo, playing the piercing double reed Macedonian zurlas with tupan (also called daouli or davul), a double sided drum

 Dancers fill up The Grand Ballroom to Bulgarian village folk music by the group Lyuti Chuski (Hot Peppers) from Washington, DC